CyberTrackerConservation/ggdoc/_pages/ggforms/_reference-manual-maps.md

 ### Package installation
 On **desktop**, a map package can be installed using `Install package` from the `File` menu.

-On **mobile**, CyberTracker registers as a handler for zip files.
+On **mobile**, Rilla registers as a handler for zip files.
 When opening a zip, a prompt is displayed asking which app to open the file with.
-Select CyberTracker and the map will be installed.
+Select Rilla and the map will be installed.
 This is useful, because it is possible to send people a link via email or SMS.

 Maps can also be installed directly from the `Offline maps` page.
 This can be reached via `Settings` or the gear icon on the Map Layers page:
 <table>